Healthcare Workplace Violence Prevention Use Cases

 We have created video-triggered workshop materials and tools designed to increase awareness, take perspective and stimulate conversation on responses within your workplace.
 The tools are ideal for integration into staff meetings, grand rounds, in-service training, and existing workplace violence curricula.

 Please continue to return to this website as we add resources and use-case examples.
-Together we can eliminate workplace violence.
+Together we can eliminate healthcare workplace violence.

-Workplace Violence: Video-Triggered Workshop:
+Healthcare Workplace Violence Prevention: Video-Triggered Workshop:

 Full Video and Facilitator Guide Topics Include: